Aayushmittalwebpage/Data-lineage-between-databases-app/README.md

 # Data Lineage between Relational databases

 ## Introduction
-With multiple departments in an organization, there comes multiple databases for different use-cases.
-Between these databases data flows and transforms.
-Understanding where data comes & goes across databases and determining its relationship across is essential to support the business and to get complete understanding of data and systems.

-In data science, the inability to trace the lineage of particular data is a common and fundamental problem that undermines both security and reliability.
-Understanding data lineage enables auditing and accountability, and allows users to better understand the flow of data through a system.

-Hence, I've built a system to create an easy-to-understand visualization of the data spreading across multiple databases where the various transformations on it can be tracked.
-Additionally, relationships between data and its degree of replication across databases can help make better informed decisions and can minimize redundant data.
+I've built a system to create an easy-to-understand visualization of the data spreading across multiple databases where the various transformations on it can be tracked.
+Additionally, this algorithm finds relationships between data and its degree of replication across databases that can help make better informed decisions and can minimize redundant data.

 # Install

 ## Requirements

-**DataTracer** has been developed and tested on [Python 3.5 and 3.6, 3.7](https://www.python.org/downloads/)
+Developed and tested on [Python 3.5 and 3.6, 3.7](https://www.python.org/downloads/)

 Also, although it is not strictly required, the usage of a [virtualenv]( https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid